auremoser/geospatial/ch-3/ch-3-quotes.md

 "Several of our core products started as a hackathon project.
 One of my hackathon projects evolved to process billions of geo annotations every day."

+"The open source ecosystem is great, and is, in fact, likely superior to the commercial offerings which seem behind the times.
+Tools like Postgis, Solr, and Elasticsearch should not be overlooked as people overestimate the big-ness of their data.
+Geospatial data, at true big data scale, doesn’t yet have an obvious silver bullet technology that makes everything great and easy.
+It will, in any event, require very capable (and likely expensive) engineers to harness.
+It’s hard for me to imagine a general purpose big data tool that can abstract away the geo-specific knowledge required to analyze this data efficiently."

 **Tyler Bell, Factual (referred by DJ Patil), now Mapbox**